 Background Information:

 In this experiment, personal power is equated by dividing the energy transferred by the time taken to perform an action.
+In this example, the energy conversion is from chemical energy (from the food a person consumes) into kinetic energy, or the movement up and down the stairs.
+On the other hand, the time taken in this experiment would be the duration of travelling up a flight of stairs.

-To find the energy transferred, the weight of the student is needed, as well as the distance travelled.
+To find the energy transferred, the weight (state how weight is calculated) of the student is needed, which is calculated by the formula:

+WEIGHT = mass x gravitational acceleration

+where the mass is how much matter is in an object (measured in grams) and the gravitational acceleration is the rate at which objects accelerate towards the Earth.
+(University of Winnipeg, 1999)

+Along with the weight the distance travelled up the stairs( what distance are we referring to?) is needed as well:

 ENERGY TRANSFERRED = Force x Distance moved in the direction of the force